fwd/nano-docs/docs/cloud.md

 Secure programmatic wallets for the Nano blockchain.

 Rate limit: 1000 send and/or 100 accounts per Domain/IP.
-[Prepaid API key](https://rpc.nano.to/) required for unlimited.
+0.001 NANO per send after.

 > A commercial-grade, high-capacity version of this API is in development, expected Q1 2025.